akram-idrissi/alx-low_level_programming/README.md

 # alx-low_level_programming
-This repo contains all the C programming projects done in the with ALX Africa Software Engineering  during the last two weeks of the probation phase.
+This repo contains all the C programming projects done in the ALX Africa Software Engineering program during the last two weeks of the probation phase.

 ## Projects
 - [0x00](./0x00-hello_world) : Hello, World.